schollenberger/arduino-projects/README.md

 ## Some coding memos for implicit features (device independent)

+  This section focusses on the Arduino (Nano).

+  You find additional memos being specific to the ESP-32 processor family in the file `ESP32-Memos.md`

 ### Print to serial interface

   It is good practice to write debug information to the serial interface.
   You can use the IDE's serial monitor to see the content.